coinbase-samples/advanced-sdk-ts/README.md

 Authentication of CDP API Keys is handled automatically by the SDK when making a REST request.

-After creating your CDP API keys, simply create a `.env` file in the root of your repository and add your keys there like so:
+After creating your CDP API keys, simply create a `.env` file in the root of your repository and add your keys there like:

 ```
 API_KEY = "Enter API key here"